2025 Cookie Hop

 Here is one of my holiday favorites, the Oatmeal Butterscotch Bars from America's Test Kitchen.
 They are easy to make, which is a bonus, but they do Hand in Handpies book cover, featuring a flour-strewn wooden cutting board in the background.take two hours to rest.
 The wait is worth it though!

-And what is better than a fire, a warm beverage and a cookie?
 A book to go with it!
 Please enjoy a free e-copy of "Hand in Handpies," a short story originally published in the Paper Lantern Writers anthology Beneath a Midwinter Moon.
 It features Bess Abbott as a young girl, who stumbles across a warm fire on the eve of the Frost Fair in Georgian England, and how that changes her life forever.
 It's a sweet story full of love--for found family.

 America's Test Kitchen Oatmeal Butterscotch Bars